“I love you.” Those three little words mean so much, and yet somehow fall short of expressing how you truly feel.

 7. Say it with a Kiss.

 Hershey’s Kisses have been a candy staple since 1907 (although the name wasn’t trademarked until 2001).
 Though sweet in their own right, you can turn the chocolate candies into little love notes by customizing the paper ribbons that extend from the top of the foil wrappers.
 Simply print your own messages onto small strips of paper and use them to replace the “Kisses®” tags.
+Toss them in a personalized treat jar and you’ve got the perfect gift for a chocolate lover.
 Or, if you have difficulty unwrapping and re-wrapping the thin aluminum foil, you can just glue your message onto the existing tag.

 8. Say it in a steamy way.